Center for Distance Education

 Undergraduates, graduates, postgraduates, as well as faculty enjoy access to a multitude of opportunities for study and research through the Oak Ridge Institute for Science and Education (ORISE) – a program managed by ORAU for the DOE.
 Students may participate in programs covering a wide variety of disciplines including business, earth sciences, epidemiology, engineering, physics, geological sciences, pharmacology, ocean sciences, biomedical sciences, nuclear chemistry and mathematics.
 Appointment and program length range from one month to four years.
 Many of these programs are especially designed to increase the numbers of under-represented minority students pursuing degrees in science- and engineering-related disciplines.
 For more information about ORAU and its programs, visit: www.orau.org.

-Located in the historic Santa Fe Freight Building, The University of Texas at Arlington Fort Worth Center provides Fort Worth and Tarrant County residents with affordable, state-of –art higher education opportunities in a convenient, modern educational facility located in the heart of Fort Worth.
-The Fort Worth Center is committed to:
+Located in the historic Santa Fe Freight Building, University of Texas at Arlington Fort Worth provides Fort Worth and Tarrant County residents with affordable, state-of-the–art higher education opportunities in a convenient, modern educational facility located in the heart of Fort Worth.
+UTA Fort Worth is committed to:

 - Meeting the life-long continuing needs of working professionals.

 - Providing both for credit and continuing education opportunities.

 - The flexibility and vision to capitalize on global opportunities that address economic development needs.

 UTA Fort Worth offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
 Many UTA Fort Worth students maintain a full-time jobs or manage homes and families while pursuing their education.

 Degree programs offered at UTA Fort Worth include: